tadyatha om gate gate paragate parasamgate bodhi svaha

 Moral basis from religious belief and practice will ground psychic readings and healings:

-In my view, all psychics must have a non-judgmental religious basis firmly in place *before* they offer readings to others.
+Healing-reading-teaching psychics must have a non-judgmental religious basis firmly in place * before* they offer readings to others.

-An ishta-devata might be Christ, Gautama Buddha, Tara, Mother Mary, Saraswati, Ganesha, Guan Shr Yin, Saint Anthony, Elijah, Mohammed, or your favorite Saint.
+An ishta-devata might be Christ, Gautama Buddha, Tara, Mother Mary, Sarasvati, Ganesha, Guan Shr Yin, Saint Anthony, Elijah, Mohammed, or your favorite Saint.
 (Should be someone pretty high up there.)

 A reading can be a powerful moment of truth - as you noticed in the young woman who ended her relationship based on your tarot reading.
 Now, who should take the credit for the power of that reading?
 Who should take the blame?